cloverdx/cloverdx-server-docker/examples/kubernetes/Example02_CloverDX-Cluster-3-nodes/README.md

 * TLS configured on the `https` listener for the deployment domain.
 * Permission for HTTPRoutes from the `example02-ns` namespace.

+The deployment domain must have a DNS record pointing to the address of the `public` Gateway.

 Edit the [example02-deployment.yaml](example02-deployment.yaml) file and replace:

 * `<your-domain>`: Domain name covered by the TLS certificate configured on the `public` Gateway.